Occupation: International Admissions Officer

 I started to read about one book a month, but in 2017 I read more than 1 book a week.
 I prefer print books, but I can be pretty hard on them.
 For travel and ease of carry, I do have an IPad and will often read e-books or listen to audiobooks, mostly through Hennepin County Library’s fantastic app, Overdrive.

-I am now a regular attendee at Girly Book Club (Minneapolis Branch) as well as Books and Bars.
+For years, I was a member of Girly Book Club (Minneapolis Branch) as well as Books and Bars.
 I find that this way, my reads are less limited to what I would always choose, and I certainly have found some favourites that I would NEVER have picked up otherwise!
 It also has allowed me to build a friend group of likeminded women, and I feel much more comfortably situated in my life today as a result of my reading habit.
-I am very excited to be joining LQ, as I feel that adding some analysis and writing to my intake of stories will help me to both diversify my bookshelf and improve my vocabulary and style!
+I am very excited to be a part of LQ, as I feel that adding some analysis and writing to my intake of stories helps to both diversify my bookshelf and improve my vocabulary and style!